Top Septic Pumping in

 Specific Septic Tank Regulations

-- Permitting Requirements: A permit is required from the Florida Department of Health in Polk County prior to any construction, repair, or modification of an OSTDS.
-This permit involves a site evaluation, system design approval by a licensed professional (usually a Professional Engineer or authorized septic contractor), and plan review.
+- Permitting: A permit is required from the Florida Department of Health in Polk County prior to the construction, repair, modification, or abandonment of any septic system.
+This process begins with a site evaluation.

 Typical Soil Drainage Characteristics in Mulberry, FL